-- Many possible circuits, but only N(N+1)/2 parameters are required - My favorite is the extended cantilever model - Exact correspondence to the coupling coefficient model - R. W. Erickson and D. Maksimovic, "A multiple-winding magnetics model having directly measurable parameters," in Proc.
+- Many possible circuits, but only N(N+1)/2 parameters are required - My favorite is the N-Port model - Exact correspondence to the coupling coefficient model, and easy to implement in circuit simulators - R. W. Erickson and D. Maksimovic, "A multiple-winding magnetics model having directly measurable parameters," in Proc.
 IEEE Power Electronics Specialists Conf., May 1998, pp. 1472-1478 - Extended cantilever model with parasitics: